HassanAlRabea/got_extractiveqa/README.md

     Retrievers are simple but fast algorithms that identify candidate documents for a given query from a large collection of documents.
 Retrievers narrow down the search space significantly and are therefore crucial for scalable Q&A syetms.
 Haystack supports sparse methods (TF-IDF, BM25, custom Elasticsearch queries) and state of the art dense methods (e.g., sentence-transformers and Dense Passage Retrieval).

     For our use case, we leverage the `ElasticsearchRetriever` which utilizes the BM25 method.
 BM25 is a variant of TF-IDF that is recommend if you are looking for a retrieval method that does not need a neural network for indexing.
+It is a bag-of-words retrieval function that ranks a set of documents based on the query terms appearing in each document, regardless of their proximity within the document.
+So of course it won't capture the semantic meaning of the query as a deep learning dense retrieval model would but it is quite fast and good enough.

-It improves upon TF-IDF in two main aspects:
+    It improves upon the TF-IDF method in two main aspects:

     - It saturates tf after a set number of occurrences of the given term in the document
     - It normalizes by document length so that short documents are favoured over long documents if they have the same amount of word overlap with the query